vitaut/vitaut.net/_posts/2012-12-21-does-string-formatting-boost-karma.md

 One of the claimed advantages of Karma is performance so I decided to do a small comparison of integer to string conversion with my formatting library.
-I took the [int_generator](http://www.boost.org/doc/libs/1_43_0/libs/spirit/optimization/karma/int_generator.cpp) test and modified it to include the format library.
+I took the [int_generator](http://www.boost.org/doc/libs/1_43_0/libs/spirit/optimization/karma/int_generator.cpp) test and modified it to include the C++ Format library.
 I've exposed an integer formatting method through `Formatter::operator<<(int)` and used it to avoid unnecessary parsing of a format string and make the comparison to Karma more fair.
 I plan to add similar methods for other types as well.